AdrianTJ/bookish-journey/model/README.md

 | 11003                    | 0      | 0         | 1       |...|
 | 11004                    | 0      | 0	        | 0       |...|

-To achive this we had to do the follow

-- [x] Drop empty columns, there is no cocktail with more than 12 ingredients.

-- [x] Change all ingredients to lowercase letters.

-- [x] Select unique ingredients.

-- [x] Make one hot encoding using ingredientes as columns.

-### **What is the Problem with Categorical Data?**

-Many machine learning algorithms cannot operate on label data directly.
+We had to do this because, many machine learning algorithms cannot operate on label data directly.
 They require all input variables and output variables to be numeric.

 One hot encoding is a process of converting categorical data variables so they can be provided to machine learning algorithms to improve predictions.

 ## 3. Algorithm

 ## 4. Experiments